primefaces/primefaces/docs/13_0_0/components/selectcheckboxmenu.md

 ## Custom Content
 SelectCheckboxMenu can display custom content in overlay panel by using column component and the var option to refer to each item.
-Facets for column `header` may also be used.
+Facets for column `header` and overall `footer` may also be used.

 ```java
 public class MenuBean {